 Where would I live?

-All first year students who accept Imperial as their firm choice are guaranteed a place in College accommodation provided they're eligible and complete their application by the deadline.
+All first year students who accept Imperial as their firm choice are guaranteed a place in university accommodation provided they're eligible and complete their application by the accommodation guarantee deadline.
+If we are your insurance choice then you will be able to apply to live in halls once it is confirmed that you will be studying with us.
+However, we are unable to guarantee that a room will be available.

 Find out more about accommodation for prospective undergraduate students.

-At the start of your first year, you will be issued an Apple iPad from the department.
+At the start of your first year, you will be issued an Apple iPad, an Apple pencil and a protective case from the department.

 • 10.2" diagonal screen, Space Grey iPad